Trademark Symbol: Definition, Where to Use

 Where Do You Use a Trademark Symbol?

-Although not required by law, it is beneficial to affix trademark symbols to your company’s trade dress.
+It is beneficial to affix trademark symbols to your company’s trade dress, but it is not required by law and completely optional.
 These symbols are ways of informing the public that you own trademark rights to a word, phrase, or logo.

 If someone uses your protected works, you can file a civil claim against them.
 However, if you’re willing to take someone to court over trademark use, you should probably think about registering it as soon as possible.